nyanlinhtike-yc/Retail-Supply-Chain/reports/Data Exploration.md

 <img alt="d6" src="https://raw.githubusercontent.com/nyanlinhtike-yc/Retail-Supply-Chain/refs/heads/main/images/d6.png">

-How many product units were sold, and how much revenue was generated?
-How much profit was earned?
+**How many product units were sold, and how much revenue was generated?
+How much profit was earned**?

 ```SQL
 SELECT